-&lt;sup>1 Although section 45R(f)(3)(A)(i) cites to section 3401(a)(1) as imposing the obligation on employers to withhold income tax from employees, it is actually section 3402 that imposes the withholding obligation.
-We have cited to section 3402 throughout this preamble and in the proposed regulation.
+2 Although section 45R(f)(3)(A)(i) cites to section 3401(a)(1) as imposing the obligation on employers to withhold income tax from employees, it is actually section 3402 that imposes the withholding obligation.
+We have cited to section 3402 throughout this preamble and in the proposed and these final regulations.